NRA calls for armed school guards as U.S. mourns massacre

 'SENSE OF GUILT'

 Connecticut Governor Dannel Malloy observed a moment of silence with mourners at 9:30 a.m.
-EST (1430 GMT) and governors from Maine to California asked residents to follow suit.
+EST (2:30 p.m.
+British time) and governors from Maine to California asked residents to follow suit.
 Church bells rang in Newtown and up and down the East Coast.

 The attack shattered the illusion of safety in Newtown, a town of 27,000 where some residents have already launched an effort aimed at tightening rules on gun ownership.
 A newly formed group calling itself Newtown United met this week to develop a strategy to influence the gun debate.